iNPUTmice/SecureConversation/README.md

 details and hit the settings button (the one with the gears) and select both *private* and *members only*.

-If OMEMO is grayed out long pressing the lock icon will reveal some quick hints on why OMEMO is disabled.
+If OMEMO is greyed out long pressing the lock icon will reveal some quick hints on why OMEMO is disabled.

 ##### OpenPGP